bcgov/ssdtools/README.md

 ![](man/figures/README-unnamed-chunk-11-1.png)<!-- -->

-For more information and examples of how to use `ssdtools` to assess alternative fits and deal with weighted and censored data see the vignette `ssdtools`.
-The vignette also demonstrates how to use `ssdtools` in conjunction with `ggplot2` to produce custom plots.
+For more information and examples of how to use `ssdtools` see the vignette `ssdtools`.

 A shiny webpage developed by [Seb Dalgaro](https://github.com/sebdalgarno) of Poisson Consulting for